Helix - Mens

 About this product

-The Scarpa Helix is an Italian-made men's rock shoe built around a flat, slightly asymmetric FF last, making it a natural fit for climbers who prioritize all-day comfort without sacrificing technical capability.
-Its 1.8mm suede upper pairs with a full-length 1.4mm nylon midsole to balance sensitivity and support across extended sessions.
-The 4mm Vibram XS Edge outsole delivers reliable grip and long-term durability on both indoor walls and outdoor rock.
-A passive rand contributes classic, predictable performance, while light heel cup cushioning reduces fatigue during prolonged wear.
-To-the-toe lacing allows precise fit adjustments across the entire foot.
-At 215 grams per shoe in a size 40 (0.95 lbs per pair), the Helix is genuinely lightweight for its category.
-Its performance ratings reflect a clear specialty: four stars for multi-pitch routes, two stars each for sport climbing and indoor use, and one star for bouldering, making it an ideal choice for trad and multi-pitch climbers seeking comfort over aggressive downturned geometry.
+The Scarpa Helix is an Italian-made men's rock shoe built around a flat, slightly asymmetric FF last that prioritizes all-day comfort without sacrificing technical capability.
+Its 1.8mm suede upper conforms naturally to the foot, while a full-length 1.4mm nylon midsole delivers consistent support across a range of terrain.
+The 4mm Vibram XS Edge outsole provides reliable friction and long-term durability on edging-focused routes.
+A passive rand contributes classic, predictable performance, and light heel cup cushioning makes extended sessions more manageable.
+To-the-toe lacing allows precise fit adjustments throughout the foot.
+Weighing just 215 g (7.6 oz) per shoe in a size 40, the Helix is particularly well suited to multi-pitch climbing, where it earns its highest rating, though it also performs competently on sport routes and indoor walls.
+Bouldering is a lower priority application for this shoe given its comfort-oriented, flat-lasted design.

 - Category